 Do you have a cat?
 Out of all of our furry friends, cats seem to be the most mysterious.
 Their behaviors are full of questionable choices.
 These lovable creatures have all kinds of quirky traits.
 Here are some fun facts and habits of cats to help you understand why your feline is the way it is.

-If you’ve ever thought the way your cat walked was a little strange, you aren’t alone.
-Cats have a habit of pacing, walking quietly, and even trotting.
+If you’ve ever thought the way your cats walk was a little strange, interesting facts about cats point that you aren’t alone.
+Cats – even feral cats – have a habit of pacing, walking quietly, and even trotting.

 One common cat behavior that you definitely can’t miss is their obsessive grooming.
 Cats groom themselves by licking their fur, feet, or even other cats.
-Cats can spend more than five hours a day grooming themselves!
-Grooming is how your cat stays clean.
+Your feline friend can spend more than five hours a day grooming themselves, which is more than other animals!
+Animal experts have stated that grooming is how your cat stays clean.

-Cats are generally very dedicated to remaining clean and tidy.
+Your pet cat are generally very dedicated to remaining clean and tidy, even your oldest cat will do the same.
 However, if you find your cat could use a hygiene boost, consider lending a hand.
 It’s recommended that all cats get a little extra grooming from their humans.
 This can include brushing their fur, clipping their nails, and even bathing them.

-Does your cat have a taste for adventure?
+Does your cat claws for a taste of adventure?
 Maybe your pet could be the next cat to make a space expedition!
 In 1963, a French cat named Félicette survived a trip to outer space.
 She has since been honored for this feat with a bronze statue that cost $57,000!